-The merger will be accounted for under the acquisition method of accounting in conformity with U.S. generally accepted accounting principles (which we refer to as GAAP), for accounting and financial reporting purposes.
+The Merger will be accounted for under the acquisition method of accounting in conformity with U.S. generally accepted accounting principles (which we refer to as GAAP), for accounting and financial reporting purposes.

-Material United States Federal Income Tax Consequences of the Merger
+Material United States Federal Income Tax Consequences of the Mergers

-OPKO and PROLOR intend for the Merger to qualify as a "reorganization" within the meaning of Section 368(a) of the Code, and it is a condition to the completion of the Merger that OPKO and PROLOR each receive written opinions from their respective outside legal counsel, dated as of the closing date of the Merger, to the effect that the Merger will be treated as a "reorganization" within the meaning of Section 368(a) of the Code.
-Assuming the Merger qualifies as a "reorganization," PROLOR stockholders will not recognize gain or loss for U.S. federal income tax purposes upon the exchange of their shares of PROLOR common stock for shares of OPKO common stock in connection with the Merger.
+OPKO and PROLOR intend for the Mergers to qualify as a "reorganization" within the meaning of Section 368(a) of the Code, and it is a condition to the completion of the Merger that OPKO and PROLOR each receive written opinions from their respective outside legal counsel, dated as of the closing date of the Merger, to the effect that the Merger will be treated as a "reorganization" within the meaning of Section 368(a) of the Code.
+We intend to take the position that the Merger and the PROLOR-LLC Merger are two parts of the same integrated transaction.
+Assuming the Mergers qualify as a "reorganization," PROLOR stockholders will not recognize gain or loss for U.S. federal income tax purposes upon the exchange of their shares of PROLOR common stock for shares of OPKO common stock in connection with the Merger or upon the closing of the PROLOR-LLC Merger.

-Tax matters are very complicated, and the tax consequences of the Merger to a particular stockholder will depend on such stockholder's circumstances.
-Accordingly, OPKO and PROLOR urge you to consult your tax advisor for a full understanding of the tax consequences of the Merger to you, including the applicability and effect of U.S. federal, state, local and foreign income and other tax laws.
-For more information, see the section titled "Material United States Federal Income Tax Consequences of the Merger" beginning on page 76.
+Tax matters are very complicated, and the tax consequences of the Mergers to a particular stockholder will depend on such stockholder's circumstances.
+Accordingly, OPKO and PROLOR urge you to consult your tax advisor for a full understanding of the tax consequences of the Mergers to you, including the applicability and effect of U.S. federal, state, local and foreign income and other tax laws.
+For more information, see the section titled "Material United States Federal Income Tax Consequences of the Mergers" beginning on page 77.